mmurdoch/arduinounit/porting-guide.md

         assertStringsEqual(expected, actual);
     }

-Note that assertions on strings are now built-in, so the best port of the above assertion would be to remove the redundant definition and simply use the built-in assertEqual macro in ArduinoTest.
+**Note**: assertions on strings are now built-in, so the best port of the above assertion would actually be to remove the redundant definition and simply use the built-in `assertEqual` macro in ArduinoTest.
 See the readme for additional information.